smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 ## Docker registry

 Docker registry is a storage and distribution system for Docker Images.
 On the OpenNESS environment, Docker registry service is deployed as a pod on Control plane Node.
-Docker registry authentication enabled with self-signed certificates as well as all node and control plane nodes will have access to the Docker registry.
+Docker registry authentication enabled with self-signed certificates as well as all nodes and control plane will have access to the Docker registry.

 ### Deploy Docker registry

 Ansible "docker_registry" roles created on openness-experience-kits.
-For deploying a Docker registry on Kubernetes, control plane node roles are enabled on the openness-experience-kits "network_edge.yml" file.
+For deploying a Docker registry on Kubernetes, control plane roles are enabled on the openness-experience-kits "network_edge.yml" file.

  ```ini
   role: docker_registry/controlplane